Will-1-Am/100DaysOfCode/README.md

 Joined @codewars HT @jaredMakes earning the 8kyu rank with my first Swift kata.  #100DaysOfCode is an awesome idea!

+Implemented AudioKit cocoapod in a test project for a bit of experimentation.
+Despite converting the code from Swift 3 to Swift 4 the following error is reported ":-1: linker command failed with exit code 1 (use -v to see invocation)".
+Will look into this tomorrow.

 ### R1Day025 Tuesday, 06 November 2018
 It's Christmas in #100DaysOfCode on this 25th Day R1.
 What coding presents await me?
 Stay tuned as I unwrap them - you may even get a gift yourself...